yulinyige/express/Triage-Process.md

 * `awaiting more info`: If more info has been requested from the author, apply this label.
 * `question`: User questions which do not appear to be bugs or enahncements.
 * `discuss`: Topics for discussion.
 Might end in an `enhancement` or `question` label.
-* `bug`: Issues that present a reasonable conviction there is a bug.
+* `bug`: Issues that present a reasonable conviction there is a reproducible bug.
 * `enhancement`: Issues that are found to be a reasonable candidate feature additions.

 In all cases, issues may be closed by maintainers if they don't receive timely response when